 They appear to be just regular statements that anyone can write even when they do not have the actual experience.
 On the work experience section of your

-It is imperative when talking about a training skill because it emphasizes your ability to use examples to make people understand you more.
+It is imperative when discussing a training skill because it emphasizes your ability to use examples to make people understand you more.
 Do not just list your training skills without giving relevant examples, as that will not help your case to the employer.

 Tips On How to Say You Trained a New Employee on

-Training is a valuable skill that every employer appreciates in a job candidate, no matter the job title.
+Training is a valuable skill every employer appreciates in a job candidate, regardless of the job title.
 It is one thing for job seekers to have a skill and another to be able to teach people the skill.

-You might have excellent training skills, but if you can not say it in a way that impresses the prospective employer, someone else will end up getting the job you deserve.
+You might have excellent training skills, but if you can not say it in a way that impresses the prospective employer, someone else will get the job you deserve.
 Implement the above tips on your